18 Facts About The Silence of the Lambs On Its 30th Anniversary

 13. Most of The Silence of the Lambs was shot around Pittsburgh.

 The outside of the Baltimore State Hospital for the Criminally Insane is in fact the exterior of the Western Center Hospital in Canonsburg, Pennsylvania.
 Western Center closed in 2000, but was saved from demolition after it was designated as a historical landmark.

-Bentworth High School’s Harold Lloyd claimed that some crew members were rude, items were stolen, and a security guard was fired for running tours through the house at night.
-Last summer, the house went up for sale; in January, the price was dropped to $250,000.
+Bentworth High School’s Harold Lloyd, whose own home double as Buffalo Bill's abode, claimed that some crew members were rude, items were stolen, and a security guard was fired for running tours through the house at night.
+In October 2020, the house hit the market for just under $300,000.

 16. BUFFALO BILL’S DANCE WAS NOT IN THE SCREENPLAY.